motine/sta/README.md

 While developing/testing the `sta` tool, I did not want to re-create new projects with `sta new` all the time.
 Hence, I use the following workflow: `cd templates/default; ../../sta build`

+**Vagrant**
+For testing the environment of the students I am using a vagrant machine.
+To start the minimalistic window manager please run `sudo startxfce4` in the GUI.

 ## TODO

 * vagrant: Create ubuntu with Desktop (folder shall include all C code)